 Now happily settled into Eartham House, a grand building with its own rich history and Blue Plaques to prove it, school life continues under its motto, which loosely translates as ‘Doing your best to be your best’.
 Ornate fireplaces and carvings are complemented by colourful displays of students’ artwork, showing off the talents of gifted youngsters who have been worthy winners of scholarships.

-New headmaster Richard Morgan joined the school in September 2013.
+Headmaster Richard Evans joined the school in September 2015.
 He said: “I am delighted and excited to be the new Head of Great Ballard – a school that seeks to nurture well mannered, self confident children in a stunning rural environment and through a genuinely all round education where academic achievement and quality of character are valued equally highly.”

 Forest school is just one way of combining learning with fun.
 Launched in May 2013, it has built on Great Ballard’s already strong outdoor tradition.
 Formal lessons can be experienced in the grounds along with hands-on activities like whittling, campfire cooking and creating a mud hut.
 Inspiration is drawn daily from the natural environment for art, poetry and performance projects.
 Alice in Wonderland was put on as a promenade through the grounds, using the woods, fields and even the swimming pool to stage the tale.
 A Midsummer Night’s Dream was also performed by students in the open air.
 Three school cats stalk the flowerbeds.